-Whether you’re gaming competitively or just for fun, you’ll be able to find the perfect gaming mouse for yourself right here.
-At this point, some of you may be wondering why you shouldn’t just continue using your regular computer mouse, instead of purchasing a new one just for gaming.
-So before I present the best silent gaming mice on the market, I’ll endeavor to explain the difference between a gaming mouse and a regular mouse.
+Whether you’re gaming competitively or just for fun, you’ll be able to find the perfect quiet gaming mouse for yourself right here.
+As always, before I present my list, we’ll take a look at some of the features you should be on the lookout for when shopping.
+And after I present the best silent gaming mice on the market, I’ll also endeavor to explain the difference between a gaming mouse and a regular mouse.

 Still, most of the mice on my list do have some sort of a button mechanism that makes clicking more silent, while still maintaining the mechanical feeling we like.
 After all, you still need to know when you’ve made contact with the buttons.
 So, let’s see what other features are important in gaming mice.